rustfoundation/safety-critical-rust-consortium-rfcs/0000-template.md

 Any changes to Safety-Critical Rust Consortium artifacts should focus on solving a problem that users of Rust are having related to safety-critical domain usage.
 This section should explain this problem in detail, including necessary background.

-It should also contain several specific use cases where this feature can help a user, and explain how it helps.
+It should also contain several specific use cases where this change can help a user, and explain how it helps.
-This can then be used to guide the design of the feature or artifact.
+This can then be used to guide the design of the change or artifact.

 This section is one of the most important sections of any RFC, and can be lengthy.